- Home

 The aromatic base of celery, onions, and garlic provides both flavor and beneficial compounds that support metabolic health.
 Anchovies add umami depth while contributing omega-3 fatty acids, and the white wine and tomatoes create a rich, satisfying broth without added sugars.
 The bright gremolata topping—a classic Italian combination of parsley, lemon zest, and capers—adds a fresh finish that enhances both flavor and nutrient density.

 For optimal blood sugar management, serve this stew by eating the vegetables and prawns first, then enjoying the potatoes and bread last.
 The high protein content from prawns (about 24g per serving) and the healthy fats help moderate the glycemic response.
 Pair with a large green salad dressed in olive oil and vinegar to further slow carbohydrate absorption and increase meal satisfaction.
 For an even lower glycemic load, swap half the potatoes for cauliflower florets or diced celeriac.
+The recipe achieves its low GI of 33 through careful portion control of potatoes and the cooling step that develops resistant starch, which significantly reduces the glycemic impact compared to freshly cooked hot potatoes.

 Blood Sugar Impact